3skue/xAPI4/README.md

 **Installation**

-To install xAPI, you will need to download the latest model from [releases](https://github.com/3skue/xAPI4/releases) and insert it into ´game.ServerScriptService´.
+To install xAPI, you will need to download the latest model from [releases](https://github.com/3skue/xAPI4/releases) and insert it into `game.ServerScriptService`.

 You can then use the following snippet to load xAPI into your script:
 ```lua